Cristina Fernández de Kirchner: Post-presidency (2015–present)

-Mauricio Macri, mayor of Buenos Aires, was elected president in the 2015 presidential election, defeating the Kirchnerist candidate Daniel Scioli in a ballotage.
+Mauricio Macri, then-chief of Government of Buenos Aires, was elected president in the 2015 Argentine general election, defeating the Kirchnerist candidate Daniel Scioli in a ballotage.
 During the transition period, Macri reported that Fernández de Kirchner was creating obstacles and problems in an attempt to undermine his government.
-She changed the 2016 budget, increasing spending in several areas (even the broadcasting of soccer matches), despite the huge fiscal deficit.
+She changed the 2016 budget, increasing spending in several areas (including broadcasting rights for football matches), despite the huge fiscal deficit.
 A number of Kirchnerist officials refused to resign their offices to allow Macri to appoint his own people.
 Even the handover ceremony became controversial, as she refused to attend it.
 It was the first time since the end of military rule in 1983 that the outgoing president did not hand over power to the incoming one.

 In 2016, she founded a think tank under the name of Patria Institute, intended to centralize her post-presidency activities.
 She also wrote a book called Sinceramente, which was published in 2019.

 Senatorial run

 Both Fernández de Kirchner and her former interior minister Florencio Randazzo wanted to run for senator for the Buenos Aires Province at the 2017 midterm elections.
 Refusing to run in primary elections, she asked for a shared ticket as a condition to run for senator.
 Randazzo did not accept the proposal.
 As both candidates enlisted to run in the general election, the FPV broke apart with the Justicialist Party of Buenos Aires Province backing Randazzo and the rest of the FPV parties backing Fernández de Kirchner; the remaining parties formed the Citizen's Unity (Unidad Ciudadana) coalition.
 Esteban Bullrich was the candidate of Cambiemos.
 Fernández de Kirchner won the mandatory primary elections by a slim margin of 0,08%, but lost in the general election 36% to 42%.
 However, she still took office according to Argentine Senate election procedure where the balloting results in two of the three senate seats being claimed by the party winning the largest vote share, with the second-place finisher claiming the third senate seat.